Dominio del Urogallo

 Nicolas now has about 14 hectares of vines, which he restored to health through biodynamic farming and restored structurally by back-breaking manual labor.
 He is striving to create a forum for the voice of Cangas to speak.
 This means using the local varieties, fermenting with indigenous yeast and making the wine with as little manipulation and intervention as possible.
 The results are exciting.

-Soft red and black fruit on the entry, followed by acidity and minerality on the finish.
+Soft red and black fruit on the entry, followed by acidity, minerality, and tannin on the finish.
 Delicious and utterly drinkable, yet with enough tension to accompany food.
 A great example and introduction to the red wines of Asturias from Dominio del Urogallo.

 The pésico tinto is a fabulous example of native red varieties from the region of Asturias.
-It is bold and rustic, yet possesses a generosity that makes it a pure joy to imbibe.
+It is bold, rustic and wild, yet it possesses a generosity that makes it a joy to drink.